Onshore wind farm

 A group of banks and financial institutions provided $725m for the construction of phase 1 in November 2011.
-The key lenders included KfW IPEX-Bank, Bank of Tokyo-Mitsubishi UFJ, Deutsche Bank, Sumitomo Mitsui Banking Corporation, Siemens Financial, and the Caisse de dépôt et placement du Québec, as well as Investissement Québec, DZ Bank and AKA Bank.
+The key lenders included KfW IPEX-Bank, Bank of Tokyo-Mitsubishi UFJ, Deutsche Bank, Sumitomo Mitsui Banking Corporation, Siemens Financial and the Caisse de dépôt et placement du Québec, as well as Investissement Québec, DZ Bank and AKA Bank.

-Long-term financing of the $166m for the construction and operation of the second phase was arranged by KfW IPEX-Bank, Sun Life Financial, and Industrial Alliance Insurance and Financial Services.
-The financing, closed in October 2013, comprises a $142.4m construction loan, a short-term bridge financing and a letter of credit facility worth $23.6m in total.
+Long-term financing of the $166m for the construction and operation of the second phase was arranged by KfW IPEX-Bank, Sun Life Financial and Industrial Alliance Insurance and Financial Services.
+The financing, which closed in October 2013, comprises a $142.4m construction loan, a short-term bridge financing and a letter of credit facility worth $23.6m in total.

 Borea was awarded the contract for the construction of roads, collector systems and the substation for the first phase of the wind farm.

 BBA conducted the detailed engineering, equipment selection and construction assistance for the 34.5/315 kV substation as well as the collection system for the first phase.

 SIMCO was responsible for the examination of the concrete mixture used for the construction of the wind turbine bases in the Wind Park.